Bulldog noses in the USA

 In the state of Minnesota:

-• The North Shore Scenic Railroad operates Lake Superior Railroad Museum roundnose FP-7 2500 over 28 miles of scenic rail line between Duluth and Two Harbors along the shore of Lake Superior.
+• The North Shore Scenic Railroad operates Lake Superior Railroad Museum roundnoses FP-7 2500 and F9A 4211 over 28 miles of scenic rail line between Duluth and Two Harbors along the shore of Lake Superior.
 LSRM EMD F-7B Milwaukee Road No. 71B, built in 1950 by Electro-Motive, was used as a rotary snowplow power car.
 It was donated to the museum by SOO Line in 1988, who had renumbered it X980001.
 It is in Storage at Rice's Point.
-LSRM also owns F9A 4211 (ex-LTV Mining Company).
+F9B 4222 is down electrically.

 In the state of Missouri:

-• The St. Louis Iron Mountain & Southern Railway operates tourist trains from Gordonville.
-They own E-8A 5898.
+• The St. Louis Iron Mountain & Southern Railway operates tourist trains from Jackson.
+They own operational E-8A 5898 (ex-Amtrak 305, then 497) in Pennsy pinstripe livery (red, yellow stripe).

 In the state of New Hampshire:

 • The Conway Scenic Railroad operates tourist trains from North Conway to Crawford Depot, Fabyan Station, Bartlett and Glen.
-Al least roundnoses 4268, 6505, 6516 are in service.
+Roundnose F7 4266 is in service.

 In the state of New Jersey: